AP® World History: Modern Scoring Guide

 The main aim of AP World History is to teach you foundational history at the college level right in high school.
 Hence, the board ensures that a student’s performance, measured by their final score on the APWH exam, can be correlated to a college student’s performance in a college-level history course.

-The AP score table below shows how AP scores are converted into equivalent college grades for the AP World History: Modern exam.
+The AP score table below shows how scores are converted into equivalent college grades for the AP World History: Modern exam.

 AP Exam Score College Grade Equivalent Qualification